siege1313/DynamicDifficulty/Readme.txt

 DynamicDifficulty
 =================

-DynamicDifficulty is a Bukkit plugin that implements dynamic difficulty on a Minecraft Bukkit server.
 "DynamicDifficulty" is a Bukkit plugin that implements dynamic difficulty on a Minecraft Bukkit Server.
 It gives the player more control over the difficulty of Minecraft's mobs.